numediart/TIPAA-SSL/DEPLOYMENT.md

 https://stackoverflow.com/questions/1223354/undo-git-pull-how-to-bring-repos-to-old-state

-When you want to update the app with changes in code (no new depencies):
+When you want to update the app with changes in code (no new dependencies):

 ```
 git pull && docker compose restart flaskapp